Russia rejects coronavirus vaccine hacking allegations; mask-wearing now mandatory in Quebec | CBC News

 - How close are we to a vaccine for COVID-19?

-Countries from the U.S. to South Africa to India were struggling to hold down rising rates of the coronavirus, as global deaths from COVID-19 surged past 600,000 in a sign of how far off the world remains from a return to normalcy.
+Countries from the United States to South Africa to India were struggling to hold down rising rates of the coronavirus on Sunday, as global deaths from COVID-19 surged past 600,000 in a sign of how far off the world remains from a return to normalcy.

 The World Health Organization on Saturday again reported a single-day record of new infections with 259,848.